Ayush-sharma-py/BetterSnack/README.md

 ## Overview

 **Better Snack** is a Streamlit application that helps users find and evaluate snack products based on their names and brands.
 It utilizes fuzzy matching algorithms to enhance product name recognition and allows filtering by brand for more precise results.
+I chose to use CSV over a RDB because this project was meant to me a practice for DE principles + ORM design with vectorization (Using numpy + pandas).
+However a shift to SQL Lite is planned.

 ## Live Application